ThiagoMarianoMelo/ThiagoMarianoMelo/README.md

 :house_with_garden: I’m from Belo Horizonte/Brazil.

-:computer: My favorites programming languages are Python and SQL
+:computer: Currently studying SQL and Python

 :outbox_tray: 2022 Goals: Create news projects and find a new Internship